 Buenos Aires was established as Ciudad de Nuestra Señora Santa María del Buen Ayre, or City of Our Lady Saint Mary of the Fair Winds, in 1536 by a Spanish expedition headed by Pedro de Mendoza, and this settlement was in the present day San Telmo district of Buenos Aires.

-Settlers were pushed away from attacks by indigenous people and the site was eventually abandoned just 6 years after its founding.
-A second establishment was created in 1580, called Santisima Trinidad, and its port become Puerto de Santa María de los Buenos Aires.
+Settlers were pushed away from attacks by indigenous people, and the site was eventually abandoned just six years after its founding.
+A second establishment was created in 1580, called Santisima Trinidad, and its port became Puerto de Santa María de los Buenos Aires.

 Buenos Aires had a trade-dominated economy from the start, and during the 17th and 18th century, ships from Spain were plagued by pirates.
 They eventually developed a complicated system where ships with military protection left to Central America, crossed land to Lima, Peru and then to the inner cities.
 Products took a long time to reach Buenos Aires, and taxes became cost-prohibitive.

 Buenos Aires was officially declared an open port in the late 1700s to ease trade restrictions.
 When the British invaded the Rio de la Plata, the city was attacked twice and successfully invaded in 1806.
 During this invasion, Spain left the city to its fate and the citizens took up arms to defend the city.
 When Spain was invaded by Bonaparte two years later, the Buenos Aires people decided they had seen enough of rule under Spain and established an independent government in 1810, although formal independence didn't come for another six years.